mrmechko/TripsIM/README.md

 * type_word: the pair (type, word) as in `(:* ONT::PLANT W::GRASS)`
 * kvpairs: the dictionary of {role: element}

+If the `(type word)` pattern appears in the kvpairs, e.g. `:role (:* type word)`, currently it is recorded as `{role: "type word"}` in the TripsNode.
+The design concerning type-word pairs will possibly need modification.

 ### Matching routine

 The matching function referenced [Champin, Pierre-Antoine, and Christine Solnon](https://perso.liris.cnrs.fr/pierre-antoine.champin/publis/iccbr2003a.pdf).